Mid December 2024

 November 12th.
 Cloudy, with moderate north-easterly wind.

-A morning sea-watch produced a good selection of birds: flying north were a Red-necked Grebe, a Great Northern Diver, a Skua sp, 110 Kittiwakes, 2 Little Gulls, 2 Arctic Terns and 2 Slavonian Grebes leading a group of Auks, and south a Pomarine Skua.
+A morning sea-watch produced a good selection of birds: flying north were a Red-necked Grebe, a Great Northern Diver, a Skua species, 110 Kittiwakes, 2 Little Gulls, 2 Arctic Terns and 2 Slavonian Grebes leading a group of Auks, and south a Pomarine Skua.
 2 Snow Buntings were around the beach and a Twite flew south.

 A morning ringing session in East Dunes provided 9 new birds: a Goldfinch, 4 Redwing and 4 Blackbird; 3 retraps: 2 Blackbird and a Song Thrush; and 2 controls: a Sparrowhawk with a British ring and a Blackbird with a Danish ring.